-In this guide, today’s lifestyle modifications are recommended for fortifying the immune system of aging adults.
+In this guide, I will recommend lifestyle changes tailored towards aiding the immune system of older adults.

 Key Takeaways

-1. Eating fruits and vegetables along with lean meat aids in strengthening the immune system.
+- Eating fruits and vegetables with lean meat strengthens immunity.

 The Importance of Immunity in Aging Adults

-The positive aspect?
-Regardless of age, efforts to strengthen immunity can be easily implemented.
-Older adults can slow down the impact of immunosenescence with the right strategies and enhance defenses against infections.
+The silver lining is that efforts to strengthen immunity can be made at any age.
+Older adults are able to better defend themselves against infections and slow down the effects of immunosenescence with the right approaches.

 Nutrition: The Foundation of Immunity